September 10, 2018

 Month 1: Train, market, educate

-During the first month, you’ll train your employees, prepare marketing campaigns, and launch your new loyalty program.
+During the first month, you’ll train your employees, prepare marketing campaigns, and launch your new customer loyalty program.

 Set aside time to teach employees how to engage customers and talk about your new program.

 Employees should ask customers, “Do you have any points to redeem today?”
 By doing so, they’ll instantly know whether a customer is signed up and if they’re actively using the program.
 Employees can encourage signups at this point or thank customers for being a loyalty member.

 Employees will encourage customers to respond to a one-question survey that asks them how likely they are to refer your business to friends.
 This survey question, commonly known as a Net Promoter Score, will help your company gauge customer satisfaction.

 To encourage employees to speak to customers about this survey, consider rewarding the employee who gets the most responses in a month or a run a contest that makes the process fun.